sermon: Liberty vs. Independence

 Given 18-Jul-98; Sermon #350; 75 minutes

-Richard Ritenbaugh contrasts the terms independence and liberty, stressing that although we, through Christ's sacrifice, have been freed from the curse or death penalty of the law, we have not, as most Protestants believe, been freed from law keeping.
+Although we, through Christ's sacrifice, have been freed from the curse or death penalty of the law, we have not, as most Protestants believe, been freed from law keeping.
 We have been liberated from the degeneration of sin, the fear of death, corruption, and the elements of this world.
 If we live righteously, through the power of God's Spirit (the mind of Christ), we remain free from sin.
 We are delivered from the bad bondage of sin (leading to death) to a good bondage of righteousness (leading to life), becoming indentured servants until our death, at which time we become transformed into God's spiritual offspring.
 As slaves of righteousness, we are dependent upon our master.
 As followers of Christ, we are not independent but interdependent and interconnected as Christ's body.
 Freedom comes from surrendering to God's will.